mohammadbutt/42_get_next_line/README.md

   </tr>
 </table>
 If the buff_size is set to 3, which is how many characters the program will read each time, then it's easy to create a simple program.
 Because the program will read `AB\n` 3 bytes and then disaply it.
 But if the buff size is changed to 6, now the program will display first and second line, instead of disaplying 1 line.
 Because the project also requires for file to be read succefully an only show 1 line at a time, no matter what the buff_size is, extra characters that are read had to be stored.

-# Return Values of get_next_line
-get_next_line returns -1, 0, or 1.
-+ Returns 1 if a line has been read successfuly.
-+ Returns 0 if the program is finished reading the file.
-This will occur when the last line is read more than once.
-+ Returns -1 if the program was unable to read the file.

 ---
 # Installation - Setting up environemnt